 How to Become an Undergraduate Art History Major

-The undergraduate program in Art History welcomes students seeking to become art history majors both as a stand-alone degree and as a double major, for example with a B.F.A. degree in one of the seven studio art concentrations or the B.F.A. degree in Art Education.
-In order to become an art history major, please follow the steps below.
+The undergraduate program in Art History welcomes students seeking to become art history majors both as a stand-alone degree or as a double major.
+To become an art history major, please take the following steps.

 - First, apply to UNT.